EnvModellingGroup/circe/README.md

 However, this model is set up to run tidal, storm or tsunami simulations.
 To get started you'll need some data and a mesh.

-The input folder contains all input files; bathymetry, mesh, etc
+ - The input folder contains all input files; bathymetry, mesh, etc

-The data folder contains any other data needed for your model, including tidal gauges, for example
+ - The data folder contains any other data needed for your model, including tidal gauges, for example

-The sims folder contain all your model simulations.
+ - The sims folder contain all your model simulations.

-the scripts folder contains a bunch of generic processing and analysis scripts.
+ - The scripts folder contains a bunch of generic processing and analysis scripts.

+To use this, fork this repository on GitHub (or the command line and set your upstream correctly).
+You can then set options in the sim/global\_options.py file, such as your bathymetry data, mesh file, time step etc, as well as which processes you want to enable.

+If you want to create a suite of runs, then copy the base\_case directory and in the params.py file there, edit any parameters from the global\_params.py you wish to change.
+Alternatively, use the command line option --param to set a name-value pair.

+We have exposed the parameters most users may wish to change so the main cerci.py script should not need to be altered unless you know what you are doing.